Hawks vs. Cavaliers odds, prediction: 2026 NBA picks for Wednesday, April 8 from proven model

 How to make Cavaliers vs. Hawks picks

-After simulating each possession 10,000 times, the model also says one side of the spread hits well over 60% of the time.
+After simulating each possession 10,000 times, the model also says one side of the spread hits nearly 70% of the time.
 You can head to SportsLine to see the model's NBA picks.

-So who wins Cavaliers vs. Hawks, and which side of the spread hits well over 60% of the time?
+So who wins Cavaliers vs. Hawks, and which side of the spread hits nearly 70% of the time?
 Visit SportsLine now to see which side of the Hawks vs. Cavaliers spread to back, all from the model that has returned well over $10,000 on top-rated NBA picks, and find out.